 Dell Boone Ariola

-They will also maintain a personal page for each participant that will include
+DNA maintains a 'personal page' for each participant that will include your Y

-your results and can be accessed only by the participant.
+and/or mtDNA matches which can be accessed only by the participant.
+A

 These are clickable links for those desiring further information